Snehaloges/HireHub_JobPortal/README.md

 # HireHub Job Portal

 ## Overview
 HireHub is a simple **job portal application** built with **Python and Flask**.
 It provides users with a platform to **view available jobs, apply for positions**, and allows admins to **manage job listings** efficiently.
-This project helped me understand the basics of web development, working with templates, routing, forms, sessions, and integrating CI/CD pipelines using Jenkins for deployment.
+This project helped me understand the basics of web development, working with templates, routing, forms, sessions, and integrating CI/CD freestyle projects using Jenkins for deployment.

 # HireHub Job Portal